 Should the church be a “social unit,” he asked, or perhaps an outreach unit, or all about doctrine or liturgy or music?
 “Those competing worldviews need to be looked at so you can determine how flexible they are,” he said.
 Other competing worldviews are the way the church spends money, the importance of the building, congregational outreach, “and how you view the world around you.”

 He lined out four obstacles to be gauged regarding a church’s culture of communication:

 - Anxiety, including the time before and after a pastor leaves or the unfortunate circumstance of “someone causing … If you’re becoming an intercultural church, people will feel anxious about it” because “they will have to talk to strangers and adjust to different foods and different ways of doing things,” van Beek said.

 - Triangulation, in which people won’t speak to one another directly and instead use third-party methods for communicating.
 He recommends “keeping your ear low to the ground to find out which people aren’t talking to one another or to the pastor.”

-- Differentiation, what’s needed when people become too dependent on one another.
-“If you have small groups resisting change, that can cause bigger problems,” van Beek said.
-“We want everyone to differentiate, to distance themselves and be able to talk to everybody.”
+- Differentiation, what is needed when people become too dependent on one another.
+“If you have small groups resisting change, that can cause bigger problems,” van Beek “We want everyone to differentiate, to distance themselves and be able to talk to everybody.”
 In a church striving to be intercultural, “everyone tries to develop a relationship with everybody.
 No cliques.”

-Workshop participants said that while their own congregation may not be quite ready to become an intercultural church, they appreciated what they learned on Saturday.
+Workshop participants said that while their own congregation may not be quite ready to become an intercultural church, they appreciated what they learned.

 “It doesn’t come through events or practices,” one participant said, “but through relationships.
 You are giving people the opportunity to love one another and say, ‘This is truly who we are.’
 We may like our practices, but the relationships are at the heart of the long-term practices.”